You can call us online or chat with Skype, just add us to your contact list

 Send us an e-mail if you have any questions or problems using the website

-We have procured a wide selection of outstanding rental properties within and around the 8th arrondissement.
+We have an outstanding selection of self catering rental properties of varying sizes and budgets to meet every pocket within and around the 9th arrondissement.
 Simply state the date of your visit and click the search button for availability information.
 If you need further assistance or have any questions then please contact our helpful and friendly support team.

 This page was researched and written by James Fisher.
 The information was accurate at time of posting.
 We suggest that you confirm details directly with the locations before making plans.
 Copyright 2012.

 Tips for Drinks

 1. Champagne and sparkly cocktails at Bar a Bulles - 40 Boulevard Haussmann